dstettler/confluence-crawler/README.md

 It's as easy as that! (＊^▽^＊)

 #### A note:
-This was made with Python 3.7.2, so while this *should* work with any Python 3 client, I haven't tested it with anything else, so if it doesn't don't yell at me please. :)
+This was made and tested with Python 3.7.2 and up, so while this *should* work with any Python 3 client, I haven't tested it with anything else, so if it doesn't don't yell at me please. :)

+### Dependencies
+- `requests`